 - Consult the and our for help in finding and using relevant, authoritative sources.

-- Follow this link for helpful tips on finding, using, and properly citing sources.
+- Follow this link from the Purdue OWL site for helpful tips on finding, using, and properly citing sources.

 BEST: When the writer uses relevant, authoritative sources to enhance a dialogue with the audience and themselves around the significant issues the essay addresses.
 Most effective when they are blended carefully and properly into an honest and focused exploration of the topic that is lead by the writer but open to where the relevant source material can take the discussion.